-When you join The Other Tour, you aren’t just signing up for a tour—you’re entering the world of Fethi Karataş, the founder and conceptual architect of one of Istanbul’s most original travel companies.
+When you join The Other Tour, you aren’t just booking a tour—you’re entering a living, evolving ecosystem built by Fethi Karataş: travel agent, route-scout, researcher, writer, and the founder behind one of Istanbul’s most original travel communities.

 Table of Contents